 We want justice, honesty, the truth to come out, and people to hear and believe us.
 Furthermore, we want the smear campaign to end.
 We want all these things, and we wait for them to happen.

-In reality, these things rarely happen after we leave a narcissist or distance ourselves from a narcissistic organization or narcissistic authorities.
+In reality, these things rarely happen after we leave a narcissist.
+They also rarely happen when we distance ourselves from a narcissistic organization or narcissistic authorities.

 Sometimes the wolf hunting lasts for years, and sometimes the injustice doesn’t stop at all.

-We can’t make our recovery, our coping with our loss, dependent on these things that we have no control over, like the court or foster care, but that was what I was trying to do!
-We must be open to a future and live fully now with or without our loved ones.
+We can’t make our recovery, our coping with our loss, dependent on these things that we have no control over.
+We can’t rely on things like the court or foster care.
+That was what I was trying to do!
+We must be open to a future and live fully now, with or without our loved ones.

 It is good to convince others when they ask.

-Plus, it’s good to tell your story in a book, in a social media post so that some can see your side if they ask.
+Plus, it’s good to tell your story in a book.
+You can also share it in a social media post.
+This way, some can see your side if they ask.

-It’s good to support each other, with fellow sufferers, to see that it will be different in 10 years, 15 years.
+It’s good to support each other with fellow sufferers.
+It helps to see that it will be different in 10 years, 15 years.
 That other parents, grandparents, foster parents also experience this.
 But also realize that it is a slow awareness-raising process.
 You can have ambition, but also combine that with patience.

 It shouldn’t drive you crazy that some don’t want to hear you.

-Because if you keep trying to convince, with the wrong timing, exact words, without the connection and listening first, you don’t stand a chance.
+If you keep trying to convince with the wrong timing, you don’t stand a chance.
+Exact words without the connection and listening first are ineffective.
 They’ll think you’ve gone crazier.
 As a result, your attempt to change is thrown in your face like a boomerang.
 And the reality is there: some are unconvincing!

 Often aid organizations do not want to hear what you have to say about the wolf hunting!

 It’s hard to accept that others didn’t care what I was trying to tell them.
 The court silenced me before I could make my point.
-The juvenile court assistant’s report was full of errors falsehoods.
-It did not contain the gist of L. being with us half of his life during his most substantial period of attachment and that we are confident that a transition to the mother is possible.
+The juvenile court assistant’s report was full of errors, falsehoods.
+It did not contain the gist of L. being with us half of his life.
+This was during his most substantial period of attachment.
+We are confident that a transition to the mother is possible.

-You don’t want to accept that you wouldn’t get an apology for the power play of foster care and special youth care.
-You do not want to admit that you will not receive a correction that foster care sends an 18-month-old child to an institution while a network placement is possible with us.
+You would rather not accept that you wouldn’t get an apology for the power play of foster care.
+You wouldn’t get an apology for special youth care.
+You would rather not admit that you will not receive a correction.
+Foster care sends an 18-month-old child to an institution.
+A network placement is possible with us.

 The network I built was considered unprofessional by foster care, while OCJ asked for our engagement.

-I didn’t want to accept that foster care wouldn’t be held accountable for its inhumane advice that even went against the 2014 Foster Care Act.
+I didn’t want to accept that foster care wouldn’t be held accountable.
+Its inhumane advice even went against the 2014 Foster Care Act.

-And yet this is exactly what I need to accept those truths rather than keep fighting them.
+And yet this is precisely what I need to accept those truths rather than keep fighting them.

-We become aware of our past by listening in silence, doing breath work or ego work, creating space for creativity, and shifting the pain of this past from our body instead of denying it.
+We become aware of our past by listening in silence.
+Doing breath work or ego work also helps.
+Creating space for creativity is crucial.
+We shift the pain of this past from our body instead of denying it.

 We’re going on a wolf hunt.